cdowebcast/SHOUTcast-Manager/README.md

 In WHMCS navigate to http://<whmcs>/admin

-Click on Setup > Products/Services > Servers
+Click on Setup, Products/Services, Servers

 Click Add New server and input the following details

-- Name: <You Choose>
+Name: You Choose
-- Hostname: <input url without http://> (Example shoutcast.yourdomain.tld)
-- IP Address: <URL to shoutcast installation / api> (Example: http://shoutcast/yourdomain.tld/api/) The trailing '/' is important
-- Assigned IPs: <put your server ip in here>
+Hostname: input url without http:// (Example shoutcast.yourdomain.tld) IP Address: URL to shoutcast installation/api (Example: http://shoutcast/yourdomain.tld/api/) The trailing '/' is important Assigned IPs: put your server ip in here
-- Server Stat: <URL to shoutcast installation/stats/>
+Server Stat: URL to shoutcast installation/stats/

-- Type: SbdShoutcast
+Type: SbdShoutcast
-- Username: <your super user username>
+Username: (your super user username)
-- Password: <your super user password>
+Password: (your super user password)

 Setup is now complete, You can now add a product service of type SbdShoutcast.